"To build safe, independent lives for autistic young people through support, understanding and enablement"

 Measuring the Impact of the P.E.
 Curriculum:

 Effective assessment in physical education engages supports and motivates pupils to become competent, confident, creative and reflective movers.
-It can support and encourage young people to work together in order to excel in physically demanding and competitive activities.
+It can support and encourage young people to work together in order to achieve their best in physically demanding and competitive activities.

 Approaches to assessment must be meaningful and embedded throughout a high quality physical education curriculum; which enables learners to make progress and improve their attainment.
 Although locally determined and child-centred, physical education must be situated within a whole school approach to assessment and support a child’s development across the whole curriculum.